World War II Vet celebrates 102 years

 "It was a good feeling to know that you were helping the nation doing something after the war," he said about his career.

-In 1963 Buchanan moved to Chipley.
+In 1963 Buchanon moved to Chipley.
 Buchanan said for him the move was a "necessity."
-He said over his career he had moved 15 times and had been used to it.
+He said over his career he had moved fifteen times and had been used to it.
 He said when he moved to Chipley it was the first time he had settled down to what he called "civilian life."
 He said his youngest child graduated from Chipley High School.

 Buchanan has two children from his first wife of 74 years who passed away recently.
 Buchanan remarried two years ago to his second wife and currently lives beside his son Fred Buchanan, also a resident of Chipley.